Russia–United Arab Emirates relations: Economic and diplomatic relations following the Russian invasion of Ukraine (2022–present)

-On 1 May 2024, the US sanctioned almost 300 firms and individuals, including the China and the UAE, over accusations that they were supporting the Russian invasion of Ukraine.
-The Treasury Department sanctioned the UAE-based Albait Al Khaleeja General Trading LLC for facilitating a passage for sanctioned goods to reach Russia.
-The company, supposedly an auto parts exporter, was involved in supply of over 6,800 shipments to Russian consumers.
-Meanwhile, the US, UK and the EU were also putting pressure on the UAE to share their record of crack down on firms evading sanctions imposed on Russia.
+On 1 May 2024, the US sanctioned almost 300 firms and individuals, including numerous legal and natural persons from China and the UAE, over accusations that they were supporting the Russian invasion of Ukraine.
+The United States Department of the Treasury imposed sanctions on the UAE-based Albait Al Khaleeja General Trading LLC for facilitating the passage of sanctioned goods to reach Russia.
+The company, supposedly an auto parts exporter, was involved in supplying over 6,800 shipments to Russian consumers.
+Meanwhile, the US, UK, and the EU were also putting pressure on the UAE to share the country's record of the crackdown on firms evading sanctions imposed on Russia.

-Former chairman of DMCC, Hamad Buamim pointed out to the inefficiency of the US sanctions against Russia, stating that the sanctions reflected no impact outside the west.
-He also said that the attempt to stop the flow of business redirected it to other sides, and that the sanctions were making trade more complex and impacting the entire world.
-The UAE was playing a crucial role between the West and the East, due to its geographical position.
-Dubai became a beneficiary of American and European efforts to isolate the Russian economy.
-As Switzerland also imposed sanctions on Russia, oil traders shifted from Geneva to UAE.
+Former DMCC Chairman, Hamad Buamim pointed out the inefficiency of US sanctions against Russia, stating that the sanctions have had no impact outside the West.
+He also stated that the attempt to halt the flow of business had redirected it to other areas, and that the sanctions were making trade more complex and affecting the entire world.
+Due to its strategic geographical location, the UAE has played a crucial role in connecting the West and the East, due to its geographical position.
+Dubai, in particular, significantly benefited from American and European efforts to isolate and hamper the Russian economy.
+Following Switzerland's imposition of sanctions on Russia, oil traders eventually shifted away from Geneva to the UAE.
 However, Buamim said businesses were not relocating to Dubai due to sanctions, but because of the city's infrastructure.